 Addressing Unmet Medical Needs

 With the help of several grants from the Bristol-Myers Squibb Foundation, Robert Wood Johnson University Hospital in New Brunswick, New Jersey, established one of the state's largest and most comprehensive children’s hospitals.
-The hospital includes three clinical centers of excellence dedicated to the study and treatment of some of the most urgent health challenges facing today’s youth: childhood obesity, infectious disease and rheumatic disease.
-Bristol-Myers Squibb also supported the expansion of pediatric surgical services that allows children to receive this care in New Jersey rather than being transported to New York or Philadelphia.
+The facility includes three clinical centers of excellence dedicated to the study and treatment of some of the most urgent health challenges facing today’s youth: childhood obesity, infectious disease and rheumatic disease.
+The expansion of pediatric surgical services made it possible for children to receive this care in New Jersey instead of having to be transported to New York or Philadelphia.

-As one of only 10 designated trauma centers in New Jersey, Capital Health handles some of life’s most dire emergencies, providing around-the-clock specialized care for seriously injured people in six New Jersey counties and Bucks County, Pennsylvania.
-A grant from the Bristol-Myers Squibb Foundation helped Capital Health enhance and expand its comprehensive trauma care services – including emergency surgery, neurosurgery and interventional radiology – to meet growing demand at its campus in Trenton, New Jersey.
+As one of only 10 designated trauma centers in New Jersey, Capital Health provides around-the-clock specialized care for the seriously injured in six New Jersey counties, and Bucks County, Pennsylvania.
+A grant from the Bristol-Myers Squibb Foundation helped Capital Health expand its trauma care services—including emergency surgery, neurosurgery and interventional radiology—to meet growing demand at its Trenton, New Jersey campus.

 A grant from the Bristol-Myers Squibb Foundation helped St. Mary Medical Center in Langhorne, Pennsylvania, expand its pediatric emergency care center.
 St. Mary Medical Center is the only hospital in Bucks County with a dedicated pediatric emergency care center, which includes a separate venue for pediatric triage.
 Over 40 percent of households in St. Mary’s primary service area use the hospital’s emergency department each year.
-The expansion provided the hospital increased capacity to care for up to 105,000 people and added more than 20 new treatment areas.
-The expansion and application of the latest technology will streamline emergency care and treatment.
+The expansion added more than 20 new treatment areas, making it possible for the hospital to care for up to 105,000 people.

-A grant from Bristol-Myers Squibb is helping the American Cancer Society Eastern Division to provide patient navigation services to newly diagnosed cancer patients receiving care at Robert Wood Johnson University Hospital in New Brunswick, New Jersey, and at the University Medical Center of Princeton at Plainsboro in Plainsboro, New Jersey.
-Patient navigation, particularly for cancer patients, has been linked by several studies to improvements in patient outcomes and survival and is viewed as an integral component of cancer care.
-A patient navigator guides patients through the complex cancer care system to help them overcome barriers such as financial and economic concerns, language and cultural issues, and transportation and psychosocial issues.
+A grant from Bristol-Myers Squibb is helping the American Cancer Society Eastern Division assist newly diagnosed cancer patients receiving care at Robert Wood Johnson University Hospital in New Brunswick, New Jersey, and at the University Medical Center of Princeton at Plainsboro in Plainsboro, New Jersey.
+Patient navigation helps patients overcome barriers such as financial and economic concerns, language and cultural issues, and transportation and psychosocial issues.
 The American Cancer Society uses a team-based, on-site approach to connect new and underserved cancer patients to hospital and community resources.

-Bristol-Myers Squibb provided a grant to help Jewish Family & Children’s Service of Greater Mercer County, New Jersey, (JFCS) create Secure @ Home Hamilton, a program that will enable people age 60 and older to avoid repeat hospitalizations for chronic health conditions and remain in their homes by linking them with social services.
-A key component of the program is a nurse/social worker team that addresses both health and community issues, including barriers to wellness, for low- to moderate income patients who do not otherwise have access to social services.
+Through a grant from Bristol-Myers Squibb, Jewish Family & Children’s Service of Greater Mercer County, New Jersey, (JFCS) created Secure @ Home Hamilton.
+A program that enables people age 60 and older—suffering from chronic illnesses—to remain in their homes with the help of social services.
+A nurse/social worker team addresses health and community issues, including barriers to wellness, for low- to moderate-income patients.
 Secure @ Home Hamilton is a joint endeavor between JFCS and Robert Wood Johnson University Hospital Hamilton.

-Bristol-Myers Squibb helped Thomas Edison State College in Trenton, New Jersey, develop a Virtual Clinical Simulation program at the W. Cary Edwards School of Nursing.
-The company’s grant supports the development of highly sophisticated and interactive digital representations of patients – avatars – that are integrated with hardware and software to help students learn and practice their assessment, diagnostic and clinical decision-making skills.
-The virtual simulations are similar to physical patient simulators used by nursing students in the college’s Accelerated 2nd Degree BSN program.
-One of those simulators was funded by a grant from Bristol-Myers Squibb.
-The Virtual Clinical Simulation program is the first of its kind in New Jersey’s nursing schools and will be used by more than 4,000 undergraduate and graduate students.
+A grant from Bristol-Myers Squibb helped Thomas Edison State College in Trenton, New Jersey, develop a Virtual Clinical Simulation program at the W. Cary Edwards School of Nursing.
+The grant supports the development of highly sophisticated and interactive digital representations of patients to help students learn and practice their assessment, diagnostic and clinical decision-making skills.
+The virtual simulations are similar to physical patient simulators—also funded by a grant from Bristol-Myers Squibb— used by nursing students in the college’s Accelerated 2nd Degree BSN program.
+Thousands of students will benefit from this first of its kind program in New Jersey's nursing schools.

 A grant from Bristol-Myers Squibb helped construct the Upstate Golisano Children’s Hospital in Syracuse, New York, which provides children in the region access to a wide array of primary and specialized medical services.
-The 11th-floor tree house lobby, a key highlight of the Upstate Golisano Children’s Hospital where families can lounge, play and shop, is named for Bristol-Myers Squibb.
+Named for Bristol-Myers Squibb, the 11th-floor tree house lobby gives children and their families a unique place to lounge and play.

 The Ronald McDonald House of Central New York in Syracuse has long been a home away from home for the families of children receiving care at nearby hospitals.
 While its playroom meets the needs of younger visitors, older siblings needed some space, too.
 A grant from Bristol-Myers Squibb helped to add a teen room for siblings of hospitalized children.

-Each year, thousands of Bristol-Myers Squibb employees across the United States demonstrate their support for patients with serious diseases and help raise money to support medical research and care by participating in fundraising walks and other events that help patients with arthritis, cancer, heart disease, hepatitis B, HIV/AIDS, leukemia and stroke, among other medical conditions.
+Each year, thousands of Bristol-Myers Squibb employees across the United States demonstrate their support for patients with serious diseases by participating in fundraising walks and other events.
+Their efforts have raised money to support patients with arthritis, cancer, heart disease, hepatitis B, HIV/AIDS, leukemia and stroke, and other medical conditions.
 Our employees also participate in numerous blood drives throughout the year.

-Bristol-Myers Squibb helped George Street Playhouse in New Brunswick, New Jersey, commission and produce "Austin the Unstoppable," a musical about childhood obesity for students ages 8-13 that has been performed for thousands of middle schools students in New Jersey since January 2012.
+Bristol-Myers Squibb helped George Street Playhouse in New Brunswick, New Jersey, commission and produce "Austin the Unstoppable," a musical about childhood obesity performed for middle school students since January 2012.
 Austin loves junk food and video games, but when his mother is diagnosed with type 2 diabetes, Austin and his family learn how to make healthier choices together.